The 38 Best IPAs in America Right Now

 You don’t usually think about monks as being bitter people.
 They do live in a monastery where they don’t have to travel to work or fret about how to pay for the groceries and gas for the hummer.
 On second thought, they probably don’t get to blow things up on the Fourth of July or ever experience an In-n-Out burger and the boss is probably an asshole.
 At least they get awesome beers like Citra Bitter Monk.
 I don't think the monks ever had double IPAs like this one, let alone dank and citrusy dry-hopping.
 Anchorage Brewing ferments all their beers in oak, too, and this one sat in Chardonnay barrels, so it has complex notes of oak, grape, and buttery tannins contrasting with funky brett yeast and citrusy hops.

 Ezra Johnson-Greenough is the founder of Portland Beer Week and The New School beer blog.
-You can follow him @SamuraiArtist.
+Follow him @newschoolbeer.

 Zach Mack is the owner of Alphabet City Beer Co. and Governors Island Beer Co. in NYC, a Certified Cicerone®, and absolutely nothing else.
 Follow him @zmack.

 Ale Sharpton is an award-winning journalist, blogger, photographer, and beer authority based in Atlanta.
-Follow him @AleSharpton.
+Follow him @realalesharpton.